apedrina/coding-dojo-spring-boot/README.md

 ```

+<b>Warning</b>: we're using testContainers framework, so before running these above commands
+be sure you've the Docker running.

 ### Run

 To run the project first we need up either the postgresql and activeMq containers.
 To do so run the following commands: